Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Verification of predictions and interpretability of the fields

 These trends can be interpreted in direct continuity with the toy-model discussion.
 In the \texttt{s5} model, the underlying emission is constructed to be spectrally rigid in $\underline{P}$ (and hence in $Q$ and $U$): the true frequency dependence is close to a single power law with a fixed polarization angle.
 It is therefore unsurprising that, for $P$, a clear preference is seen for the log-Taylor expansion (blue).

 The situation becomes more instructive once the non-fully-local $E/B$ operators are applied.
-As established earlier (Sec.~\ref{sec:EBseparating} and illustrated in Sec.~\ref{sec:more_realistic}), even a spectrally simple $\underline{P}$ generically acquires effective SED distortions in $\underline{P}_E$ and $\underline{P}_B$ because the map-space projections mix morphology in a non-fully-local way.
-Fig.~\ref{fig:wide_lin_ratioD_pysm} shows that these induced distortions are captured with different success by the two low-order parametrizations: the log-Taylor truncation remains preferable over large areas for $P_E$, while the moment truncation becomes more favourable for $P_B$ over much of the sky.
-Compared to the toy model, where the log-Taylor description tended to dominate more uniformly, the \texttt{s5} case therefore highlights a more field-dependent competition once realistic full-sky morphology and $E/B$-induced distortions are present.
+As established earlier (Sec.~\ref{sec:EBseparating} and illustrated in Sec.~\ref{sec:more_realistic}), even a spectrally simple $\underline{P}$ generically acquires effective spectral deformations in $\underline{P}_E$ and $\underline{P}_B$ because the map-space projections mix morphology in a non-fully-local way.
+Fig.~\ref{fig:wide_lin_ratioD_pysm} shows that these induced deformations are captured with different success by the two low-order parametrizations: the log-Taylor truncation remains preferable over large areas for $P_E$, while the moment truncation becomes more favourable for $P_B$ over much of the sky.
+Compared to the toy model, where the log-Taylor description tended to dominate more uniformly, the \texttt{s5} case therefore highlights a more field-dependent competition once realistic full-sky morphology and $E/B$-induced deformations are present.

 Overall, this test confirms that (i) the ranking between parametrizations is not purely formal but can depend on which derived field is modelled, and (ii) for realistic skies the $E$- and $B$-projected fields need not share the same ``best'' low-order spectral description, even when the underlying $\underline{P}$ is close to a rigid power law.
 This motivates carrying both descriptions forward as practical tools, and, crucially, testing them directly on the data in any three-band analysis, rather than assuming \emph{a priori} that one truncation will be uniformly optimal on all parity channels.